buildbot/buildbot/master/docs/developer/www.rst

 BuildbotService
 ...............

-BuildbotService is the base service for accessing to the buildbot data api.
+BuildbotService is the base service for accessing to the Buildbot data API.
 It uses and is derivated from `restangular <https://github.com/mgonto/restangular/blob/master/README.md>`_.
 Restangular offers nice semantics around nested REST endpoints.
 Please see restangular documentation for overview on how it works.